NRC Research Associate Programs

 sign inOpen Printer View

-Opportunity at National Institute of Standards and Technology (NIST)
+RAP opportunity at National Institute of Standards and Technology NIST

 High-pressure Nuclear Magnetic Resonance (NMR) Spectroscopy of Intermolecular Interactions